gemma-fine-tuning/services/training/README.md

   --no-gpu-zonal-redundancy
 ```

+Notes:

+- Default GPU type is `--gpu-type nvidia-l4`

-To remove GPU: `gcloud run services update SERVICE --gpu 0`
+- To remove GPU: `gcloud run services update SERVICE --gpu 0`

-Note that for free tier you must set no zonal redundancy otherwise it will say you don't have enough quota bla bla bla.
+- For free tier you must set `--no-gpu-zonal-redundancy` otherwise it will say you don't have enough quota bla bla bla.

 **After pushing a new image you can update the service with:**